bootscore/bootscore/README.md

 We’re delighted if you'd like to contribute.
 Simply fork the repository, make your changes, and create a pull request.
 Every PR will be reviewed, and if everything looks good, we’ll merge your changes into the `main` branch.

 ### Blog & Twitter
-For important updates read the [blog](https://bootscore.me/category/blog/) and follow us on [Twitter](https://twitter.com/_bootscore).
-You will be informed if there is something new you should know.
+For important updates, please read our [blog](https://bootscore.me/category/blog/) and follow us on [Twitter](https://twitter.com/_bootscore).
+This way, you'll stay informed about anything new that you should know.

 ## Sponsor this project
 Like what you see?
 You can support us by [sponsoring](https://github.com/sponsors/bootscore) this project.
 Every contribution is highly appreciated, as it helps us maintain high motivation and continually develop the project.